Bitcoin-Monster/BTCMonster/doc/init.md

 4e) Mac OS X

-Copy org.banq.banqd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.banq.banqd.plist`.
+Copy org.bitcoinmonster.banqd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoinmonster.banqd.plist`.

 This Launch Agent will cause banqd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run banqd as the current user.
-You will need to modify org.banq.banqd.plist if you intend to use it as a Launch Daemon with a dedicated banqcore user.
+You will need to modify org.bitcoinmonster.banqd.plist if you intend to use it as a Launch Daemon with a dedicated banqcore user.

 5. Auto-respawn